-Rapid diagnostic tests or RDTs are a way to test whether a person with malaria like symptoms actually has malaria.
+Rapid diagnostic tests or RDTs for malaria are a way to test whether a person with malaria-like symptoms has malaria.
 Malaria parasites produce proteins called antigens.
 RDTs detect these malarial antigens in a person’s blood.
-If malaria antignes are present, the person will test positive.
-If malaria antigens are not present the person will test negative.
+If malaria antigens are present, the test will be positive.
+If malaria antigens are not present in the person’s blood (RBCs) the test will be negative.
 Different types of RDTs detect different antigens of malarial parasites.
-Some antigens (e.g. PLDH- Parasite Lactate Dehydrogenase or Aldolase ) are produced by all malarial species but some antigens (HRP2- Histidine Rich Protein-2 ) are produced by a single species of malaria parasite.

 RDTs give results in about 15 minutes, so a patient with malaria can begin treatment right away.
 There is no need to wait for microscope results.

 The RDT test kits come in many formats: